Co-owner, Pole & Aerials Instructor

 Zoe grew up as a football girl, before transitioning to weightlifting.
 It wasn’t until 2018 when Zoe decided she finally wanted to take the leap into trying something new (and a little scary at the time) that she discovered her love for aerials.
 With the grace of a rhino and the self-confessed natural flexibility of a brick, Zoe is here to celebrate all wins, big and small.
 Her hope is to show that the pole and aerials world is for everyone, and that we can all achieve great things with a bit of hard work and an awesome support crew!

 Nikii began aerials in 2016, starting with silks but falling in love with hoop after a trip away exposed her to the art.
-Performing is a love of hers, which allows her to use her background in ballet to create flows on silks, hoop & pole.
-Nikii is also one half of Women of Steel where she is known as the flexible one.
-Loud & a little crazy Nikii will show you how to embrace your inner style to all you do
+Performing is a love of hers, which allows her to use her background in ballet to create flows on silks and hoop.
+Loud & a little crazy Nikii will show you how to embrace your inner style, she's not hard to miss with her love of leopard print.
+Nikii has performed nationally as a single act and also in a duo.

 Pole & Stretch Instructor